Top Spooky Places to Visit in Kentucky

 Imagine a winding trail illuminated by over 5,000 pumpkins carved with an array of Halloween-themed and other artistic carving displays.
 This magical experience always elicits plenty of “oohs” and “ahhs” from onlookers coming to soak up the incredible jack-o-lantern views.
 Paired with a spooky soundtrack as you work your way through the 1/3 mile trail, this event is sure to give even the most stubborn attendees a dose of the Halloween spirit.

 What to Do: Head to Louisville for dinner then venture over to Iroquois Park to take in the magical display of carved pumpkins.
 Parking is available for free on-site, though be sure to build in time for parking traffic.
 Parking is also available for free at Desales High School (5-minute walk from event).
-Be sure to purchase tickets online in advance online. - October 1st-November 2nd; Sun-Thurs 6:30-10pm; Fri-Sat 6:30-11:30pm https://www.jackolanternlouisville.org/about; $15-20 for adults (senior discount 65+), $12-15 for kids ages 3-12; 2 & under are free
+Be sure to purchase tickets online in advance. - October 2nd-November 2nd; Sun-Thurs 6:30-10pm; Fri-Sat 6:30-11pm, $16-22 for adults (senior discount 65+), $12-15 for kids ages 3-12; 2 & under are free, Tickets can be purchased via Ticketmaster here.

 Spirit Strolls: Lantern-Lit Tour of Shaker Village